francescofiora/products/README.md

     - EndPoints using WebMvcTest
     - Pojos and Dtos using OpenPojo
     - End to End Test with TestRestTemplate
-    - Integration test using TestContainers
+    - Integration test using TestContainers and Cucumber
 - Eclipse support

 # Getting Started